tobiasbriones/blog/philosophy/everything-is-relative/index.md

 computation.
 I'd be talking here about a project I used to call Didalgoring Lesson (Didactic Algorithm Lesson) but I've evolved the idea after studying and figuring out many ways and concepts over the years.
-I posed these problems to myself when I had to teach data structures, for example, I had to create the steps with Photoshop, so I needed to scale and devise that idea of representing any arbitrary algorithm.
+I posed these problems to myself, for example, when I had to teach data structures, I had to create the steps with Photoshop, so I needed to scale and devise that idea of representing any arbitrary algorithm.
 I certainly must be on the homogeneous (pure/relative/simplest/functional) side to achieve the ultimate scalability in